chloecinders/UnofficialPluginManager/README.md

 # UnofficialPluginManager

 This is an _Unofficial_ Vencord Plugin that adds an interface to install and manage other unofficial plugins.
+Unofficial Plugins may also be referred to as "Userplugins" or "Custom plugins".

 ![interface](https://github.com/user-attachments/assets/03cf8db2-e602-4a72-9cee-4b3051cdea91)